joshuabootcamp/Project1josh/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ web-1 10.0.0.5
+- List the IP addresses of the machines you are monitoring_ web-1 10.0.0.5
 web-2 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed kibana
+- Specify which Beats you successfully installed kibana

 These Beats allow us to collect the following information from each machine: